 So why use them?

-The number one reason (essentially, this is the only reason) is lack of or insufficient light.
+The number one reason is lack of or insufficient light.
 Perhaps you live in an apartment with south facing windows, or have one dark room that you really want to add a few plants too.
 Sometimes a bright room might change completely over winter and suddenly all that summer light disappears.
-Or maybe, you just can't be bothered opening your curtains and your plants are worse off for it.
+Or maybe, you keep forgetting to open your curtains in the morning!

-Another common reason to invest in grow lights is to increase growth.
-Perhaps your plants look ok but they're not pumping out any new foliage.
-The room might have natural light but just not enough for that particular plant.
+Another common reason people choose to invest in grow lights is to increase plant growth. it's not uncommon to have plants in the home that are surviving, just not thriving.
+They look fine but you haven't seen much (if any) new growth and while the room might receive natural light, it might just not be enough for that particular plant.
 Adding a grow light will supplement any light deficiencies and help keep your plant looking its full-foliage best.

 Finally, grow lights are often used in 'urban farming'.
 Basically, small scale indoor production for the home.
-Growing herbs and veggies for example.
-Sometimes this might be a large set up in a garage or basement but there are many options for smaller more subtle setups.
+The technology has caught up with the demands of small space and apartment living, so now it is possible to literally grow fresh herbs and veggies inside the home.
+This might be a large set up in a garage or basement but there are many options for smaller more subtle setups.

 LED grow lights offer a number of benefits that regular halogen and incandescent lights don't.
 They don't give off any heat, they are far more energy efficient and have a longer lifespan than fluorescents.
 But most importantly, LED grow lights use specific wavelengths of the light spectrum that are beneficial to plant growth, so you know your plants are only getting the good stuff!